Rahul16-creator/guacamole-common-js/README.md

 A guacamole-common-js is the core JavaScript library used by the Guacamole web application.

-guacamole-common-js provides an efficient HTTP tunnel for transporting protocol data between JavaScript and the web application, as well as an implementation of a Guacamole protocol client and abstract synchronized drawing layers.
+A guacamole-common-js provides an efficient HTTP tunnel for transporting protocol data between JavaScript and the web application, as well as an implementation of a Guacamole protocol client and abstract synchronized drawing layers.